 Advantages and potential drawbacks of using RBAC

 The most significant benefit of RBAC is simplicity.
-Rather than checking against complex rules and relationships, an RBAC system makes a more straightforward assessment.
-For IT teams, account troubleshooting is relatively simple as well, as all access questions are routed through simple variables and questions, like “Does the user have the correct role?” and “Should they?”
+An RBAC system performs a more straightforward check, which is better than checking complex rules and relationships.
+For IT teams, account troubleshooting is simple.
+All access questions undergo basic checks.
+They include "Does the user have the correct role?" and "Should they?"

 Another major advantage relates to the ecosystem in which a given app or program resides.
-If an organization relies heavily on Microsoft software, for example, it may opt for RBAC by way of Microsoft’s Azure RBAC, which functions seamlessly across all related or connected software.
+An organization using Microsoft software may choose RBAC via Azure RBAC.
+It works across all connected software.

 However, there are potential issues with RBAC.
-Roles are generally rigid and offer little room for customization to individual employees’ needs.
-So, in practice, users may be assigned many roles over time, and the resulting bloat (also called role explosion) can make revoking or managing access difficult.
+Roles are usually rigid and allow little customization for employees' needs.
+Users may be assigned many roles over time, which can cause a "role explosion," making managing access hard.

-Attribute-based access control governs authorization through rules concerning more than just users’ roles.
-The system makes decisions through attributes, which are broadly “if then” statements relating to:
+Attribute-based access control governs authorization through rules about more than just users’ roles.
+The system makes decisions using attributes.
+They are "if-then" statements that relate to:

-Assets acted upon: The specific assets users are attempting to access also carry a set of attributes which can be configured in endless combinations.
+Assets acted upon refer to the specific assets users are trying to access.
+You can configure a set of attributes for these assets in many combinations.
 For example, the file type, location, history, and specific content can all be focal points.

-Environmental context: The context surrounding the action, such as fit and necessity for daily operations, the broader threat environment, and comparison against a defined security baseline (i.e., business-as-usual), may also determine whether the action is authorized.
+Environmental context refers to the surroundings of the action.
+This includes fit and necessity for daily operations and the broader threat environment.
+We compare the action against a defined security baseline (i.e., business as usual).
+These factors may determine whether the action receives authorization.

-In practice, these factors amount to a system with greater potential for customization, but it also means greater resource costs for implementation and maintenance.
-On the user side, the login process can be just as seamless—if not more—than in comparable RBAC systems.
+These factors create a more customizable system, but this also means higher implementation and maintenance costs.
+On the user side, the login process can be as seamless—if not more—than in comparable RBAC systems.

 Advantages and potential drawbacks of using ABAC

-ABAC systems offer unparalleled customization in terms of authorization.
+ABAC systems offer unparalleled authorization customization.
 Any rule between a user, an asset, and the environment can be enough to allow access or trigger a restriction.
 That means organizations can tailor automation to increasingly complicated privacy needs (such as evolving regulatory requirements) when expanding within or across industries or locations.

 As with RBAC, fitting with existing infrastructure can be a significant benefit.
-Organizations that run on Amazon Web Services (AWS) may need or want to use ABAC for AWS for compatibility alone.
+Organizations that run on Amazon Web Services (AWS) may need or want to use ABAC for AWS solely for compatibility.

-There are also potential downsides to the complexity that comes with ABAC.
+There are also potential downsides to the complexity of ABAC.
 First and foremost, it requires greater attention to detail both during initial implementation and throughout the ongoing management process.
 In addition, adjustments to rules and relationships over time become increasingly complex and challenging as the number and diversity of assets scale up.

 RBAC vs. ABAC: Which one is right for you?

-Generally speaking, RBAC is a simpler and streamlined system that works best for smaller teams with fewer variables.
+RBAC is a more straightforward, streamlined system.
+It works best for small teams with fewer variables.
 ABAC is more complex.
-It shines in more mature environments that require greater attention to detail for auth and potentially greater resource costs.
+It excels in mature environments that require high attention to detail for auth and may also have higher resource costs.

-Here’s how the two approaches stack up in terms of how they work for IT teams and users:
+Here’s how the two approaches stack up and how they work for IT teams and users:

 | RBAC | ABAC |